21 Apr National Infertility Awareness Week

 This doctor felt that cauterizing the endometriosis may leave scar tissue behind that the body continues to attack and also attack anything that enters the body, including sperm.
 Going into these procedures again, I thought that clearing up the endometriosis with laser might be the answer.
 After the surgery, endometriosis was removed in multiple spots and also an endometrial cyst was removed.

-Also, during this time, we had just begun filming the reality tv show, Jersey Belle.
+Also, during this time, we had just begun filming the Bravo reality tv show, Jersey Belle.
 Our fertility journey was part of our story on the show.
 This allowed me to open up more about this journey of infertility.
 I was filmed at the hospital before and after my surgery.
 We spoke on camera about our procedures, the steps we were taking in our fertility journey and the real feelings we were having during this process.

 All of this began to consume my life.
 All the doctor appointments, the surgeries, acupuncture appointments, chiropractor appointments, the timing every month, what I ate and more.
 I drastically changed my diet to a vegan, gluten-free diet.
 I limited sugar intake and was doing everything possible to help have a healthy body.
 I met with a holistic doctor in Atlanta for months during this time.
 The holistic doctor ran bloodwork and other tests.
 She found I was severely deficient in B vitamins and also that my body absorbed B vitamins differently; it needed to be broken down for me to absorb.
 I began taking methylated B vitamins to help, plus many other vitamins and herbs that all of the doctors combined thought I should take.

-After almost 6 months of seeing this new 2nd fertility doctor, we had an appointment on December 13, 2013, to discuss in detail what we had done so far and what to do next.
+After almost 6 months of seeing this new 2nd fertility doctor, we had an appointment on December 13, 2013, to discuss in detail what had been done so far and what to do next.
 My doctor said that each week my bloodwork results were very erratic, inconsistent and that my hormones could be triggered by my pituitary gland because my prolactin levels were almost at ZERO!
 I reminded him I was on Cabergoline 5 pills, twice a week.
 He recommended me to reduce the medication to HALF a pill, twice a week!
 When he said this, my heart sunk.
 I knew that this medication I had been taking for almost 6 months had been interfering with my hormones and preventing us to get pregnant, not to mention all of the time, stress, many emotions, and money we had spent for 6 months at this new fertility clinic.

 7 Years of Infertility